econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

     \\ \DiscFac = 1        & : \text{time discount factor (captures degree of present bias)}
 \end{align}

-We use standard calibrations for mortality by age from actuarial mortality tables used by the Social Security administration.
+%% We use standard calibrations for mortality by age from actuarial mortality tables used by the Social Security administration.
-We set the 'pure' rate of time preference to $\beta=1$ because that means that the optimal choice is to care exactly as much your future self as much as your present self (conditional on surviving into the future).
+%% We set the 'pure' rate of time preference to $\beta=1$ because that means that the optimal choice is to care exactly as much your future self as much as your present self (conditional on surviving into the future).

-One of the fundamental discoveries of the past 40 years or so is the extent to which optimal choice is profoundly altered by the presence of uncertainty.
-@friedman1957 proposed a simple formulation that remains an excellent description of annual income shocks even today.
-Friedman said that there are two components to income: A 'permanent' component that is roughly what they would expect to earn in a 'normal' year (say, their annual salary), and a 'transitory' component that reflects events like unemployment spells or lottery winnings; these make a given year's realized income deviate from its expected value.
+%% MNW: I'm commenting those out because they're out-of-place here.
+This section is about the model, not about the calibration.
+Keep information well partitioned to maintain flow/narrative.

-To meld Friedmanian uncertainty with a Modlglianian life cycle, we need one more definition, whose purpose is to capture the predictable patterns that (noncapital) income follows over the lifetime (income starts low, rises with age and experience, and falls at retirement to the level of any regular pension payments):
+To capture the predictable patterns that non-capital income follows over the life cycle (i.e. rising with age and experience, and falling at retirement to the level of any regular pension payments), we define a sequence to characterize the Modiglianian life cycle:
 \begin{align}
     \permGroFac_{t+1} & : \text{typical life cycle permanent income growth factor by age}
 \end{align}

-The typical life cycle pattern is altered, in any particular consumer's case, by 'permanent shocks' which we represent with the variable $\permShk$.
+For any particular consumer, deviations from the typical life cycle permanent income growth pattern arise from 'permanent shocks' that we represent with the variable $\permShk$.
-At any given age, permanent growth can deviate from the average experience of others of the same age in either a positive direction ($\psi>1$ would correspond to an unexpected promotion or a switch to a higher-paying job) or a negative direction ($\psi < 1$ might be the result of a failure to be promoted or a change to a lower paying job).
+At any given age, such shocks could be positive ($\psi>1$), corresponding to an unexpected promotion or a switch to a higher-paying job, or negative ($\psi < 1$), possibly representing a failure to be promoted or a change to a lower paying job.

 This gives us the following description of the dynamics of permanent income $\pLvl$:
 \begin{align}